The Casa de Cadillac

 Before Fleetwoods were "previously owned," they were offered for "resale."

-In addition to their preservation prescience, the hombres of the Casa de Cadillac were intelligent enough to create a brand.
-The Casa de Petrol stood just east of the showroom; just a little farther down Ventura was their Casa de Cascade car wash—a dirty DeVille would never do.
-A Whole Foods Market stands on their sites today.
+In addition to their preservation prescience, the clever hombres of the Casa de Cadillac proved influential in terms of other businesses at the intersection of Venutra and Beverly Glen.
+The Casa de Petrol, a Chevron station that replaced a smaller Mobil outlet in 1960, stood just east of the showroom; a little farther down Ventura was the Casa de Cascade car wash—a dirty DeVille would never do.
+The Casa de Petrol office, which housed a flower shop in later years, was demolished in September 2016.
+A Whole Foods Market stands on the sites today.

 "Free Fallin'": Tom Petty evokes the Valley in his 1989 music video.
 See it here

-On the day of his death, September 30, 1955, James Dean fills up with ethyl at the Casa de Petrol.
+On the day of his death, September 30, 1955, James Dean fills up with ethyl at the predecessor of the